le91688/protostar/README.md

 0x804a048:      0x00000000      0x00000011      0x08048478      0x00000000
                                                     ^----- our target to overwrite (*fp)
 ```
-So now we just need to overflow our heap chunk to overwrite fp
+So now we just need to overflow our heap chunk to overwrite fp.
+Lets start by finding the offset.

 ```bash
 gdb$ x $esp+0x1c